Casparboetes/codaisseurup/README.md

 MeetUp clone, add your own events with images.
 My second Rails project.

-- Clone repo
-- Bundle install
-- Rails s
-- Go to http://localhost:3000/ or check the images!
+- Go to http://localhost:3000 after installing (see steps bellow) or check the images!

 ### Images